2007 Northern Ireland Assembly election: Results

 The DUP remained the largest party in the Assembly, making significant gains from the UUP.

 Sinn Féin made gains from the SDLP and was the largest party among the Nationalists.

 The only other Assembly Party to make gains was the liberal Alliance Party (winning seven seats, a gain of one), while the Progressive Unionist Party and independent health campaigner Dr Kieran Deeny retained their single seats, and were joined by the Green Party, which won its first Assembly seat, and increased its first preference votes fourfold from 2003.

 The UK Unionist Party lost its representation in the Assembly.
 They had contested 12 seats, with Robert McCartney standing in six of them.

 Overall, Unionist parties were collectively down 4 seats, Nationalist parties were collectively up 2 seats, and others were up 2 seats.

 The election was notable as it saw the first Chinese-born person to be elected to a parliamentary institution in Europe: Anna Lo of the Alliance Party.

+Distribution of seats by constituency

+Party affiliation of the six Assembly members returned by each constituency.
+The first column indicates the party of the Member of the House of Commons (MP) returned by the corresponding parliamentary constituency in the 2005 United Kingdom general election under the first-past-the-post voting method.